Henry Crocombe

 Henry Thomas Crocombe (born 20 September 2001) is an English cricketer.
 He made his first-class debut on 1 August 2020, for Sussex in the 2020 Bob Willis Trophy.
 He made his Twenty20 debut on 11 June 2021, for Sussex in the 2021 T20 Blast.
 He made his List A debut on 23 July 2021, for Sussex in the 2021 Royal London One-Day Cup.
 In February 2025, Crocombe agreed a contract extension to keep him at Sussex until the end of the 2026 season.

+In June 2026, Crocombe was named in the England Lions squad for their 50-over series against South Africa A, marking his first selection at England Lions level.

+His selection followed a strong start to the 2026 domestic season for Sussex, during which he took 19 wickets in the County Championship and established himself as a leading seam option in the attack.
+He was also highlighted for his performances in Division Two cricket as Sussex’s bowling unit impressed early in the season.

+On 1 July 2026, it was announced that Crocombe would be leaving Sussex at the end of the 2026 season to join Surrey.

+In rounds 10 and 11 of the 2026 County Championship, Crocombe took two hat-tricks in the space of eight days, firstly against Somerset at Hove on 27 August, and then against Essex at Chelmsford on 3 September.